top of page

 The Mediation Accord

-A mediation accord concerning a separation or minor children concluded in the presence of a family mediator accredited by the Federal Mediation Commission can in principle be declared authentic and enforceable by the Brussels Family Court.
+A mediation accord concerning minor children concluded in the presence of a family mediator accredited by the Federal Mediation Commission can in principle be declared authentic and enforceable by the Family Court.
 Its content will not be called into question unless it is contrary to the interest of the child.
-It is therefore most important that parties send the draft accord to their lawyers and receive counsel before the signature of the final accord.

 After mediation